-Kunshan Tunnel Road is a spectacular road located in the Taihang Mountains of China.
+Kunshan Tunnel Road is a spectacular road located in the remote Henan Province of China.
 It’s one of the famous Chinese tunnel roads.

 Pic: Alan Wang

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.